Asia-Pacific Space Cooperation Organization

 The Asia-Pacific Space Cooperation Organization (APSCO) is an inter-governmental organization operated as a non-profit independent body with full international legal status.
 It is headquartered in Beijing, People's Republic of China.

-Members include agencies from: Bangladesh, China, Iran, Mongolia, Pakistan, Peru, and Thailand.
+Members include agencies from: Bangladesh, China, Iran, Mongolia, Pakistan, Peru, Thailand and Turkey.

-Indonesia and Turkey also signed the APSCO convention.

 In 2005, the APSCO convention was signed in Beijing.
 Representatives from Argentina, Malaysia, the Philippines, Russia and Sri Lanka also attended the founding ceremony.